BadisG/Scrapped-games-on-jeuxvideo.com/README.md

 # Scrapped-games-on-jeuxvideo.com
-Python script that retrieves interesting information about games from jeuxvideo.com + its CSV file
+Retrieves interesting information about games from [jeuxvideo.com](https://www.jeuxvideo.com/tous-les-jeux/)

 # 1. games.csv
-This file contains all the games's relevant informations (Title + User ratings + Date of release + Console) from [jeuxvideo.com](https://www.jeuxvideo.com/tous-les-jeux/)
+This file contains all the games's relevant informations (Title + User ratings + Date of release + Console)

 It has all the games on this site until 30/07/2024.
 Here's how it looks like: